kschoos/LoadCellAmp/README.md

 ### Checklist:
 - [x] Connect Load-Cell to Amp, Connect Voltage source, Measure output with LA
-- [ ] Write tests for LoadCellAmp class implementation
+- [x] Write tests for LoadCellAmp class implementation
-- [ ] Implement class LoadCellAmp
+- [x] Implement class LoadCellAmp
-- [ ] Write tests for init function
+- [x] Write tests for init function
-- [ ] Implement constructor, destructor and init function
+- [x] Implement constructor, destructor and init function
-- [ ] Write tests for getReading function
+- [x] Write tests for getReading function
-- [ ] Implement getReading function
+- [x] Implement getReading function
-- [ ] Write tests for interrupts
+- [x] Write tests for interrupts
+- [x] Implement interrupts
-- [ ] Implement interrupts
+- [ ] Write a test application to demonstrate proper functionality

 ### Testresults:
 - The frequency at which new datapoints arrive is 11.85Hz rather than 10Hz.
 This may be due to the fact that we are using 3.3V instead of 5V